vipulkumar8292/voice-command-based-chatgpt-bot/README.md

-AI bot  which takes in voice commands and user can ask about Indian states and their cultures.
+An AI bot  which takes in voice commands and user can ask about Indian states and their cultures.
 However you can change the prompt as per your wish.

 RUN: "python ai_assistant_call.py" in the command directory of project